 - Attempted suicide or intentional self-harm

-- Treatment in a government facility or already paid for by the government
+- Treatment in a government facility or government-paid treatment in a public facility

 - Illness or injury caused by an act of war